vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 10.10.10.216 laboratory.htb git.laboratory.htb
 ```

 Digging into `laboratory.htb`, we get presented with a fairly basic HTML page.
 The whole website seems to mostly contain static content.
-Other than a couple of possible users or usernames, there isn't much here.
+Other than a couple of possible usernames, there isn't much here.

 ![Laboratory Website](./assets/2021-05-13-hack-the-box-laboratory/laboratory-website.png)

 Let's turn our focus to the other domain, `git.laboratory.htb`, as it turns out this seems to be a self-hosted instance of the GitLab Community Edition.
 GitLab is a fully open-source alternative to GitHub.
-It gives you access to a git repository manager, wiki, issue tracker, CI pipelines, etc. Basically giving an organization or individual access to all the tools required to enforce a healthy DevOps life cycle with a single application.
+It gives you access to a git repository manager, wiki, issue tracker, CI pipelines, and much more.
+It basically gives an organization or individual access to all the tools required to enforce a healthy DevOps life cycle with a single application.
 The current tech stack is a mix of Go, Ruby on Rails and Vue.js.
-The instance is just open and allows us to register a new user ourselves.
+The instance is just open and allows us to register a new user for ourselves.
 The only validation it has is that it checks that the email you use is from `laboratory.htb`.
 So let's create ourselves a user, something like:

 - **Username**: yolo123
 - **Email**: yolo123@laboratory.htb